Tafka-4/kms/README.md

 - In-memory sessions (single-process).
 Use a shared store for horizontal scaling.
 - Local filesystem key storage for demo only; integrate an HSM/secret manager for production.
+ - Rate limiting is in-memory and per-process; use a shared rate-limiter for multi-instance deployments.